leanprover/theorem_proving_in_lean4/dependent_type_theory.md

   h (h (h x))
 ```

-Lean provides us with the ``variable`` command to make such declarations look more compact:
+Lean provides you with the ``variable`` command to make such
+declarations look more compact:

 ```lean
 variable (α β γ : Type)